 Location, location, location!
 If you’re starting a garden, where you put your garden is critical to its health.
-Since plants cannot move, it’s important to think of the natural benefits that their location naturally offers.
-Here are seven key factors to consider when selecting your gardening site!
+Since plants can’t just get up and move, it’s important to consider the natural benefits that your garden’s location offers.
+Here are seven key factors to consider when selecting a gardening site!

 No matter if it’s your first garden bed or your fifth, it’s key to consider the following factors when planning out your gardening site.
 These things should be taken into account no matter which method of gardening you’re employing—in containers on a balcony, in raised beds in your front yard, or elsewhere.
 For more advice on getting started with gardening, see our related article: Vegetable Gardening for Beginners.